-Historical development of Area 3 mostly spans the last 130 years with existing buildings representative of architectural styles of most of the decades from late Victorian through to the end of the 20th century.
+Historical development of Area 3 mostly spans the last 130 years with existing buildings representative of architectural styles of most of the decades from late Victorian through to the end of the 20th Century.

 The area around Ricketts Hill Road boasts many fine mature trees including areas of woodland and dwellings are frequently arranged on larger plots which add to the semi-rural feel.
-Area 3 is entirely outside the settlement boundary of the Defined Village.
+This area sits outside of the Defined Village.